whimian/pyGeoStatistics/README.md

 # pyGeoStatistics

-A collection of python routines and jupyter notebooks for geostatistics, which is immensely inspired by ancient gslib (in Fortran).
+A collection of python routines and jupyter notebooks for geostatistics, which is immensely inspired by gslib (in Fortran).

 **Caution:** its development just started, hence super buggy.